elcritch/wiki_for_nerves_docs/custom_system_tips.md

         builds?
 Mine is 70 megabytes..
 I'm curious what's taking up the space.

     jonjon>
-        On your host, do mix firmware.unpack and it will unpack your firmware file where you can checkout file sizes of dir and files in it (edited)
+        On your host, do `mix firmware.unpack` and it will unpack your firmware file where you can checkout file sizes of dir and files in it.

     erauer>  1 day ago
         For custom systems, it is possible to see the relative size of